-Luis Serrano - Director of Drawing & Painting Luis Serrano runs the figure drawing workshop at Art Division.
+Luis Serrano - Director of Painting and Drawing Luis Serrano runs the figure drawing workshop at Art Division.
 He also led Art Division's first vocational training workshop in frame building in 2018 - which resulted in 80 custom frames built for the Dos Colectivos exhibition at USC Fisher Museum of Art.

 Serrano holds a MFA from Otis Art Institute and has painted and drawn for the past 40 years.
 Along with the fine art practice, Luis has taught general art classes such as Design, Watercolor painting, and two and three-dimensional design at LAUSD, LA Community Colleges, and Ryman Arts.
 Currently he is an adjunct instructor and mentor in the MFA program for Laguna College of Art and Design.